IsackKDevs/IsackKDevs/README.md

-- 👋 Hi, I’m @IsackKDevs
+- 👋 Hi, I’m isack Kipanga
 - 👀 I’m interested in Programming and bettering my community
-- 🌱 I’m currently learning Python, JS
+- 🌱 I’m currently learning Python, JS, React.js,
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin: https://www.linkedin.com/in/isack-kipanga/

 <!---
 IsackKDevs/IsackKDevs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.